<AuthBy DIAMETER> converts and

 AuthBy

-should connect to.
+DIAMETER should connect to.
 When one or more DiaPeerDef

-.
+parameters are configured, this parameter is ignored.AuthBy DIAMETER.
 An address can be an IPv4 or IPv6

 address.
-Multiple SCTPPeer
+Multiple SCTPPeer parameters are supported.

-is defined, it is used instead of
+When SCTPPeer is defined, it is used instead of

-or Peer
+Host or Peer parameters.
+Special

 formatting characters are supported.
 If SCTP multihoming is not supported,

-connection is attempted to each peer at a time.SCTPPeer
+connection is attempted to each peer at a time.SCTPPeer must be either

 IPv4 or IPv6 addresses.

-:# Peer has multiple IPv6 addresses SCTPPeer 2001:db8:1500:1::a100 SCTPPeer 2001:db8:1500:2::a100
+SCTPPeer:# Peer has multiple IPv6 addresses SCTPPeer 2001:db8:1500:1::a100 SCTPPeer 2001:db8:1500:2::a100

-is unset, no
+DestinationHost is unset, no

-attribute is added to Diameter
+Destination-Host attribute is added to Diameter

 messages.
-Setting DestinationHost
+Setting DestinationHost is optional and

 there is no default value.
 Special formatting characters are supported.